-We all know how integral a physical church building is for growing a strong and robust culture within your ministry.
-Between your staff, music, events, and communal bonding, visitors arrive excited and ready to worship.
-But once the Sunday services are over, many people will leave, and some may even never return.
+Today, every church should be, in part, a hybrid church.
+Creating an engaging digital church experience is as integral as a physical church building is for growing a strong and robust culture within your ministry.
+Between your staff, music, events, and communal bonding, in-person and online visitors alike should arrive excited and ready to worship.

 - 46% of churchgoers are either primarily attending online, or attending both online and in-person (Pew Research)